 Henry Robinson of Abbots Bromley Horn Dance (1794-1860): Henry Robinson was the fiddler whose tune was transmitted to Sharp by Robert J Buckley in June 1911.
 In FT2531b Sharp noted that Robinson was a wheelwright of Abbots Bromley ‘famous at the time as the only man who could play the Horn Dance’.
-It was a up tempo tune* that Buckley had originally taken down from Robinson when he was a child and copied the manuscript out ‘after an interval of 53 or 54 years’.
+Sharp described it as a 'quick' tune* that Buckley had originally taken down from Robinson when he was a child and copied the manuscript out ‘after an interval of 53 or 54 years’.
 From memory Buckley was unsure if the fiddler was called William or Henry.
-Buckley was born c1846 (see separate profile) and the wheelwright in the village at the time was indeed Henry Robinson – there was a William Robinson but he was an agricultural labourer.
+Buckley was born in 1847 (see separate profile) and the wheelwright in the village at the time was indeed Henry Robinson – there was a William Robinson but he was an agricultural labourer.

 Henry Robinson was baptised at Abbots Bromley on 14/9/1794, son of Samuel Robinson, wheelwright and his wife Ellen.
 He married Rebecca Smith on 22/7/1816 at Abbots Bromley and they had at least 4 children - the eldest Henry Jr (1818-1890) becoming in turn the village wheelwright.
 Henry (the fiddler) died July qr 1860 (Uttoxeter 6b 146).

 *Note: Sharp did witness and transcribe a slow tune for the Abbots Bromley Horn Dance on 12 Sept 1910 but the musician’s name was not noted (FT2531a).